Client

 Life After Death is an educational augmented reality (AR) installation that invites you to experience the beauty of decay and its importance to the life cycle of a healthy forest.

-"wow, einfach, wow"
+"wow, simply, wow"

 — Elisabeth Köstinger, Austrian Federal Minister for Sustainability and Tourism